Brightscout/mattermost-plugin-exchange-calendar/README.md

   - **Auto-Connect Users**: When set to 'true', all the users on Mattermost are automatically connected to Exchange via EWS proxy server.

+    **Note:** If an admin changes this setting from `false` -> `true`, then he/she has to disable and re-enable the plugin to auto-connect all the logged-in users.
+If he/she does not do so, then only the users who log in to Mattermost after the setting was enabled will auto-connect.

 ## Development

 ### Setup